CLOSED FOR THE SEASON • Information may be outdated. Add this

 Since 2002, the Rural Route Film Festival has been centered in New York City, where both founders (originally from Iowa) met working in the film industry.
-Whether screening in New York, or on one of our many tour dates, our content is more relevant than ever, tackling some of the most important topics of the day within the slow food movement, global warming/environmental arena, and life sustainability symposium.
+Whether screening in New York (currently at the Museum of the Moving Image and Brooklyn Grange rooftop farm), or on one of our many tour dates, our content is more relevant than ever, tackling some of the most important topics of the day within the slow food movement, global warming/environmental arena, and life sustainability symposium.

 ABOUT THE FESTIVAL

 The Rural Route Film Festival was created to highlight works that deal with rural people and places.
 The festival, which showcases rural themes in an urban environment, features award-winning narrative, documentary, and experimental films as well as music videos.
 Based in New York City, the most urban of environments, the festival brings an alternative to the box office action flick so often set in New York or Los Angeles.
 We give city folks a chance to see what's going on in the rest of the world, and bring a sense of home to country folk that have relocated to the city.
-Most of the organizers of Rural Route live in New York City, but are from places like Iowa, Kentucky, or villages from the faraway countries of the world.
-While our main event takes place in New York every August, it is our pleasure to bring "Highlights" from the festival to venues in small towns and cities all over the world.
+While our main event takes place in New York every July/August, it is our pleasure to bring "Highlights" from the festival to venues in small towns and cities all over the world.
 Rural Route traveled to spots on all 7 continents during the 2008-9 continuous year-long backpacking Rural Route Nomad world tour.

 The Rural Route Film Festival accepts all films and videos that can lay claim to a "rural" theme.
 This can be anything from a Bolivian camping trip gone wrong comedy to a documentary about a Kansas farming family.
 The primary setting for the work should be rural, or within an ag-based city of 200,000 people or less.
 Works can be completed in any year, in any country, at any length.
 International works are encouraged.